Appenninica MTB Stage Race 2021 Rules and Regulations

 Grids at start line

-A minimum of two up to a maximum of four starting grids will be arranged at the start line, on the basis of the overall classification.
+One or more starting grids will be arranged at the start line, on the basis of the overall classification.

 The grids can be entered half an hour prior to the start time.